hangyaku-motome/Tenken/README.md

 - Search for values in primitive types (int8-64, float, double), in strings, or in AOB with wildcards, which returns "hits".
 - Filter those hits based on relative change (higher, lower, changed, unchanged) or by certain value.
 - Edit the value of said hits.
+- Unknown value scanning.
+Takes a snapshot and marks hits based on changed or unchanged across the entire program.
 - A favourite section to pin addresses of interest, plus give them descriptions; and "freeze" them at certain values.
 - A hex viewer, where you can view and edit the bytes around an address in a detailed fashion (you can copy the address of a hit by right clicking, or you can copy the address of a region from Utils -> View Regions).
+- A Data inspector, where you can see bytes around an address interpreted as different data types on each offset.

 ![screenshot](docs/screenshot.png)